pdtxie/mlab-nmep-hw2/worksheet.md

 >
 > For this HW you have to use W&B. The next couple parts should be fairly easy if you setup logging for configs (hyperparameters) and for loss/accuracy.
 For a quick tutorial on how to use it, check out [this quickstart](https://docs.wandb.ai/quickstart).
 We will also cover it at HW party at some point this week if you need help.

-## 5.0 Setup plotting for training and validation accuracy and loss curves.
+## 5.0 Setup plotting for training and valgit@github.com:pdtxie/mlab-nmep-hw2.gitidation accuracy and loss curves.
 Plot a point every epoch.

-In `main.py`.
+In `utils/graphing.py`.

 ## 5.1 Plot the training and validation accuracy and loss curves for AlexNet and LeNet.
 Attach the plot and any observations you have below.